eclipse-researchlabs/brain-iot-tutorials/_tutorial/05-quickstart.md

 ## Summary

-In this tutorial we'll first run the BRAIN-IoT core services in a single container, and then use the BRAIN-IoT UI to install and run a Security Light Smart Behavior.
+In this tutorial we'll first run the BRAIN-IoT core services in a single container, and then use the BRAIN-IoT UI to install and run the Security Light Example, which contains 3 Smart Behaviours.

 BRAIN-IoT uses a distributed archtecture, but it's much faster to deploy it in a single container first.
-Other tutorials cover deploying a distributed BRAIN-IoT system.
+The [Distributed Deployment](20-distributed.html) tutorial covers deploying a distributed BRAIN-IoT system.
 {:.note}

 ## Run Core Services